NavirInc/Normes-De-Developpement-WordPress/README.md

 #### WEBP
 Photos and images must be served in WEBP format.

-Further consideration

-JPEG fallback?
+For further consideration : JPEG fallback?
 Deliver scaled image?

 [htaccess: deliver jpg or png if browser does not accept webP](https://stackoverflow.com/questions/77886808/htaccess-deliver-jpg-or-png-if-browser-does-not-accept-webp)